Best Scuba Diving Regulator: Top Rated and Reviewed Dive Regulators

 Stainless is said to have the same corrosion resistance as titanium but at a lower price.
 Of course, stainless also weighs a bit more but you can't have everything.

 The second stage, however, does have all internal titanium components.
 This aspect of the construction is the same as the more expensive T2 Atomic regulator.
-The second stage also features a comfort swivel to help with any jaw hurting positions.

 The second stage also has an automatic flow control which will automatically adjust your airflow depending on your depth.
 Now that sounds nice - just go with the flow :).